Impact

 Risk and Exploitability

-The CVSS score of 8.6 signals a high‑severity flaw, and the lack of an EPSS score indicates that exploitation data is not currently available.
+The CVSS score of 8.6 signals a high‑severity flaw, and the EPSS score of <1% indicates a very low probability of exploitation.
 The flaw is not listed in the CISA KEV catalog.
 Based on the description, it is inferred that an attacker could manipulate the NO_PROXY environment variable or send requests containing IPv4‑mapped IPv6 addresses.
 This would allow internal hosts to be accessed through an outbound proxy, potentially leaking internal traffic or enabling further lateral movement.
 The vulnerability does not require privileged local access and the inferred attack vector is remote, contingent on the ability to influence NO_PROXY or craft the requests.

 OpenCVE Enrichment